Pumpkin Poll

 Even though it’s already the 3rd, it is not too late to knit something for your Fourth of July celebration!

-In recognition of our nation’s Independence Day, here’s a quick, easy, and useful knit–an oh-so-patriotic red, white and blue headband–that can be made in just an hour or two.1
+In recognition of our nation’s Independence Day, here’s a quick, easy, and useful knit–an oh-so-patriotic red, white and blue headband–that can be made in just an hour or two. ((It, of course, depends on how often you get interrupted by your own 4-year old.))

-I designed the headband for my daughter, but it could be made to fit an adult by casting on a few more stitches.2
+I designed the headband for my daughter, but it could be made to fit an adult by casting on a few more stitches. ((Download the pattern for instructions.))

 Download the pattern for your own Fourth of July Headband here: